bcgov/von-bc-registries-agent/bcreg-aca/config/README.md

 - The issuer metadata (`name`, `url`, `abbreviation` and `email`) is presented on the OrgBook screen about the issuer.
 - An optional logo for the issuer must be found in the repo at the relative location provided.
 - The `endpoint` is the based URL for this agent.
 In this example, the value comes from an environment variable set elsewhere (perhaps in the `manage` script).
-- The `connection` structure should also be as listed above.
-  - The `sign_target` setting can be set to 1 (true) if out going requests should be signed
-- The `wallet` structure contains information needed to configure the agent's own wallet.
-Those parameters are documented in Hyperledger Indy and depend on the wallet implementation you use.
-BC Gov uses the Postgres implementation that we developed and contributed to the `indy-sdk` repo.

 ``` YAML
     credential_types: